 - Concierge services: Think of a chatbot as a 24/7 virtual local guide to the best food and entertainment options in the area, including on-premise dining and events.
 Chatbots can be set with the day or week’s latest events and promotions.
 Best of all, guests and hotel staff alike can consult the chatbot concierge at their convenience.

-This is all good news for the hotel industry, which is already uniquely profitable and, according to hospitality experts, is poised to experience even higher occupancy rates in 2018.
+This is all good news for the hotels, especially as they begin to welcome back guests after the pandemic and are poised to experience a rush for rooms after people have quarantined for a year.
 Loyal customers will continue to patronize a hotel property even when rates increase because they are loyal to the guest experience you have created.

 With the help of a digital workforce app like Beekeeper, guest services that previously commanded substantial staff time and energy can be more automated.
 When tasks like these are delegated to digital technology, your workforce is free to assist with more complex guest needs and requests that require face-to-face interactions.